 Storks bring children into the world

 An ancient myth in European folklore tells that the stork brings newborn babies to new parents.
 This legend is very old but its origin is unknown.
 However, in Slavic myth, storks were thought to carry unborn souls from their paradise, called Vyraj, to Earth in spring and summer and is still retold in the simplified child story that “storks bring children into the world“.
-This may be the completion of the bird’s journey myth that is ending in a rebirth as hoped by the ancients.
+This may be the completion of the bird’s journey myth that is ending in a rebirth as believed by the ancients.

 More deciphering, in a new book Rock Art in Israel, available online.